TheThingsNetwork/workshops/IoT-Tech-Day.md

 2. Select **Tools > Serial Monitor** `Ctrl/⌘ Shift M` to open the Serial Monitor.

-3. Look at the bottom of your Serial Monitor and change `no line ending' to `Both NL and & CR`
+3. Look at the bottom of your Serial Monitor and change `no line ending` to `Both NL and & CR`

     It should look something like this: